ITRS-Group/cordial/integrations/servicenow2/README.md

 ### Configuration Sections

-#### `router`
+#### `proxy`

-The first part of the configuration file is `router` and contains the settings on how to communicate with the router process.
+The first part of the configuration file is `proxy` and contains the settings on how to communicate with the proxy process.

 #### `query`